Terry Pegula

 Terrence Michael Pegula (born March 27, 1951) is an American billionaire businessman and petroleum engineer.
-He is the owner of Pegula Sports and Entertainment which owns the Buffalo Sabres of the National Hockey League (NHL) and, with his wife Kim Pegula, the Buffalo Bills of the National Football League (NFL).
-Amassing his fortune via investments in fracking, he has interests in natural gas development, real estate, entertainment, and professional sports.
-His net worth is over $7 billion.
+He is the owner of the Buffalo Sabres of the National Hockey League (NHL) and, with a consortium of private equity firms and athletes, the Buffalo Bills of the National Football League (NFL).
+He is also the president of both franchises.
+Amassing his fortune via investments in fracking, Pegula has interests in natural gas development, real estate, entertainment, and professional sports.
+His net worth is over US$7 billion.

+Early life

+Pegula was born in Carbondale, Pennsylvania.
+His father worked in truck driving and coal mining.
+His mother is from Montreal, Quebec, Canada.
+He attended high school at Scranton Preparatory School.
+From there, he attended college at Penn State University, where he earned a bachelor's degree in petroleum and natural gas engineering.
+Beginning in 1985, he was based in Allegany, New York.